jClugstor/SciMLLogging.jl/docs/src/user_tutorial.md

 # User Tutorial: Configuring Package Verbosity

 This tutorial is for end users who want to control the verbosity of packages that use SciMLLogging.jl.
-If you're using packages from the SciML ecosystem or other packages that support SciMLLogging.

 Each package will have it's own implementation of the `AbstractVerbositySpecifier` type, which defines the available verbosity options.
 This guide is meant to be a general guide to the specifics of SciMLLogging.jl, as well as give some examples of how the system is typically implemented.
 For details on the specific verbosity settings of a package, refer to the package's documentation.

 ## Understanding Verbosity Specifiers